 Natural Force Organic Whey Protein Powder is kosher, gluten-free, soy-free, and sweetened with whole organic stevia leaves.
 It has 20 grams of protein per serving.

 In addition to taste, it is truly a great protein powder that provides you with everything you need to build lean muscle mass and reduce fat.
-It's low in all the bad stuff (sugar, carbs, fat), and packs an impressive 25 grams of protein per serving, all at a fair price.
+It's low in all the bad stuff (sugar, carbs, fat) at a fair price.